vinefeeder/VineFeeder/README.md

 With bash or a Window's Terminal

     python vinefeeder.py
     or
     python vinefeeder.py -help

 As set-up on start it will run with zero modification.
 There are six UK services active.

-It is recommended to use PowerShell or Terminal in Windows and a Unix-like terminal in Linux - but select, via preferences, a dark background for better contrast with the colours used in Vinefeeder.

-**Interacting with Services**
+*Interacting with Services*

-Once the GUI is launched, you mau interact with various streaming services by clicking on their corresponding buttons.
+Once the GUI is launched, you can interact with various streaming services by clicking on their corresponding buttons.
-The 'URL or search' box MAY be used for an immediate search entry or direct-download URL or it may be left empty.
+The 'URL or search' box MAY be used for an immediate search entry or direct-download URL.
 If left empty a menu is offered.

-**Help**

-Starting VineFeeder with python vinefeeder.py --help will show options to set a service congfiguration - if required.
+Starting vinefeeder with python vinefeeder.py --help will show options to set a service congfiguration - if required.

-**Service Configuration**

-Most users will not need alter any configuration to download videos!

-However, if you have, in your past use of Devine resorted to setting Devine-download options other than -w etc.
-You may continue to do with VineFeeder only you do so just once, in the config.yaml for each service.
-Each service's config.yaml has an 'options:' entry just add the string you would use with devine e.g -q 720  to ensure only 720p resolution videos are selected.
+Each service's config.yaml may have an 'options:' entry just add the string you would use with devine.

 To open a config.yaml for a service:-

-    python vinefeeder.py --service-folder <SERVICE-NAME>
-    python vinefeeder.py --service-folder ALL4, for example
+    python vinefeeder.py --service-folder ALL4

 Edit the line starting 'options'.
 Use exactly the same syntax as Devine would require on its command line